Seagram Building: Site

-The Seagram Building is at 375 Park Avenue, on the east side of the avenue between 52nd and 53rd streets, in the Midtown Manhattan neighborhood of New York City, New York, U.S. The building was never officially named for its original anchor tenant, Canadian conglomerate Seagram, and is legally known only by its address.
+The Seagram Building is at 375 Park Avenue, on the east side of the avenue between 52nd and 53rd streets, in the Midtown Manhattan neighborhood of New York City, New York, United States.
+The building was never officially named for its original anchor tenant, Canadian conglomerate Seagram, and is legally known only by its address.
 The building is assigned its own ZIP Code, 10152; it was one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.
 The land lot has a frontage of 295 ft on 52nd Street to the south, 200 ft on Park Avenue to the west, and 302 ft on 53rd Street to the north.
 The site slopes down to the east, descending about 8 ft from west to east.